johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Bug: Contact details still there after clicking "Send" on contact page
 - Fix: Fix error in JavaScript file

+- Bug: Video text not showing up in main video on learn page on certain devices/orientations and visible on others where it should not be
+- Fix: fix this in several media queries, so portrait doesn't display text under video but landscape does on all devices smaller than tablet

 ## Deployment

 ### GitHub Pages